Our Guide to the Order of Adjectives in English, Based on Adjective Type (with Examples)

 A wonderful little cold antique square red chair

 Adjectives that describe where the noun came from tell the reader or listener about its origin.
-Adjectives suitable here could include American, British, Dutch, Indian or Australian.
+These adjectives could include:

 A wonderful little cold antique square red American chair

 These adjectives simply indicate what the noun is made of.
-Adjectives here could be wood, metal, paper, silk or rubber.
+Adjectives here could be:

 A wonderful little cold antique square red American wood chair

 The last adjective before the noun describes its purpose.
-This explains what the noun is used for.
-For example, a tennis ball is used for tennis.
-A stirring spoon is used for stirring.
-A diving pool is used for diving.
-You get the idea.
+This explains what the noun is used for:

 A wonderful little cold antique square red American wood rocking chair